 Sometimes doing your best is not enough.

-The shadow is still a long distance away, but it comes fast from the clouds, in poisoned rain – on the earth, Rao runs and cries in silence, stricken by death already.
-Life escapes her from her tears; because she knows she doesn't stand a chance, and if she doesn't, nobody else will.
+The shadow is still a long distance away, but it comes fast from the clouds, in poisoned rain.
+On the earth, Rao runs and cries in silence, stricken by death already.
+Life escapes her from her tears – because she knows she doesn't stand a chance, and if she doesn't, nobody else will.

 It is from ghostly eyes, wet and refreshed, that she first sees the horrid copy of herself.
-There is no barrier now, and her soul releases part of her power – under her helpless gaze, it gifts that shape with the illusion of life.
+There is no longer a barrier to part her from the curse.
+Under her helpless gaze, her soul releases part of her power, gifting that shape with the illusion of life.

 The darkened flesh turns into snow, the raven hair swells again.
 The dead branches that once were her limbs find their former shape.
 It looks beautiful – but it is not hers.

 Without a body, without her senses, Rao feels herself trembling anyway.